mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 | A symbolic representation of an ALU |
 | Source: *https://en.wikipedia.org/wiki/Arithmetic_logic_unit*  [08.01.2021] |

-The ALU will be explain also later.

 **Signals:**
-1. Data - A basic ALU has three parallel data buses consisting of two input operands (A and B) and a result output (Y).
+1. *Data* - A basic *ALU* has three parallel data buses consisting of two input operands (A and B) and a result output (Y).
 Each data bus is a group of signals that conveys (pol. *przekazuje*) one binary integer number.
 Typically, the A, B and Y bus widths (the number of signals comprising (pol. *zawierający*) each bus) are identical and match the native word size of the external circuitry (pol. *obwody*).
-2. Opcode - The opcode input is a parallel bus that conveys (pol. *przekazuje*) to the ALU an operation selection code, which is an enumerated (pol. *wyliczone*) value that specifies the desired arithmetic or logic operation to be performed by the ALU. **The opcode size (its bus width) determines the maximum number of different operations the ALU can perform**; for example, a four-bit opcode can specify up to sixteen different ALU operations. **Generally, an ALU opcode is not the same as a machine language opcode**, though in some cases it may be directly encoded as a bit field within a machine language opcode.
+2. *Opcode* - The opcode input is a parallel bus that conveys (pol. *przekazuje*) to the *ALU* an operation selection code, which is an enumerated (pol. *wyliczone*) value that specifies the desired arithmetic or logic operation to be performed by the ALU. **The opcode size (its bus width) determines the maximum number of different operations the ALU can perform**; for example, a four-bit opcode can specify up to sixteen different ALU operations. **Generally, an ALU opcode is not the same as a machine language opcode**, though in some cases it may be directly encoded as a bit field within a machine language opcode.
-3. Status - The status outputs are various individual signals that convey supplemental (pol. *uzupełniający*) information about the result of the current ALU operation.
-General-purpose ALUs commonly have status signals such as:
+3. *Status* - The status outputs are various individual signals that convey supplemental (pol. *uzupełniający*) information about the result of the current *ALU* operation.
+General-purpose *ALUs* commonly have status signals such as:
     - Carry-out - conveys (pol. *przekazuje*) the carry resulting from an addition operation, the borrow resulting from a subtraction operation, or the overflow bit resulting from a binary shift operation.
     - Zero - indicates all bits of Y are logic zero.
     - Negative - indicates the result of an arithmetic operation is negative.
     - Overflow - indicates the result of an arithmetic operation has exceeded (pol. *przekroczony*) the numeric range of Y.
     - Parity - indicates whether an even or odd number of bits in Y are logic one.

-[Here](https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design/code/alu) you can find code in verilog for simple ALU.
+[Here](https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design/code/alu) you can find code in verilog for simple ALU and [here](#https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design#aluflag) you can find more details about these flags.

 #### Program counter <a name="counter"></a> [UP↑](#tof)
 *Program counter* - is a register structure that contains the address pointer value of the current instruction.
 Each cycle, the value at the pointer is read into the instruction decoder and the program counter is updated to point to the next instruction.